 Thanks for joining me!
 As the sun sets on the Middle East, I embark on a new endeavor, the future of which remains uncertain.
 The Triarii were elite soldiers in the Roman army, the elder, more experienced soldiers in the legion.
-In a sense, the Triarii were considered the “last line of defense” in a battle, remaining behind the younger and more inexperienced soldiers.
-If the battle was going poorly for the Romans, the Triarii were employed, leading to the phrase, “res ad Triarios venit,” or, “it has come down to the Triarii.”
+They were considered the “last line of defense” in a battle, remaining behind the younger and more inexperienced soldiers.
+If the battle was going poorly for the Romans, the Triarii were deployed, leading to the phrase, “res ad Triarios venit,” or, “it has come down to the Triarii.”
 Having to commit the Triarii, often wealthy, influential citizens, in battle meant that the situation was dire and victory was necessary at all costs.

 I am by no means an expert, and forever a student.
 However, I feel that my sharing life experiences and training can benefit others, that I can be another outlet for information about responsible carry, situational awareness, and a mindset of preparedness among the community of protection professionals and gun enthusiasts.
 If my experience (or inexperience) can spark in others the desire to pursue knowledge, seek quality firearms and medical training, and be more responsible for their own everyday safety, then this blog will be a success.